The land of arepas and salsa is calling. Live, and work in Colombia!

-Bars, clubs and entire neighborhood’s come to life at night in both Colombia’s towns, cities and small villages.
+Bars, clubs, and the entire neighborhood come to life at night in both Colombia’s towns, cities, and small villages.
 Wherever you find yourself in Colombia, there’s bound to be a party occurring.
 And there’s something for everyone.

 If you’re looking to learn salsa or experience a truly Latin night out of reggaeton and bachata, you’ll never find a shortage of places to go and fiesta.
 Likewise, if you yearn for rock or electronic music, there’s an ever-growing community of DJs and live bands that light up the major cities.

 Colombia also has a significant number of festivals and music events, the most famous being Estereo Picnic.
 Incidentally, Estereo Picnic has been known to attract the likes of Radiohead, Arctic Monkeys, and The Chemical Brothers.